Animal-Assisted Therapy (AAT) Overview and Experiential Examples

 Upon completion of all 8 online courses, individuals will earn the AAT-I and can begin using the credential AAT-I.

 An optional opportunity to expand your training and attend a 2-day live intensive (in North Carolina) with experiential exercises is also available.
-Please contact Dr. Strayer for details on this event.
+Please review the website and/or contact Dr. Strayer for details on this event.

 The AAT-I program, updated in 2023, is designed for licensed/certified professionals to learn how to utilize Animal-Assisted Interventions ethically and intentionally per the American Counseling Association’s AAT-C Competency Requirements.
 This program is developed by an instructor with a Doctorate in Counselor Education and Supervision, as well as a practicing Animal-Assisted Therapist with almost two decades of experience.
 The program content has been reviewed by an advisory board of relevant professionals (e.g. LPC’s, LCSW’s) to ensure quality and relevance to a breadth of professionals seeking AAT certification and/or CEU’s.
 Your instructor believes in the evidence-based healing power of the human-animal bond.
 According to the American Veterinary Medical Association (AVMA, 2018), “The human-animal bond is a mutually beneficial and dynamic relationship between people and animals that is influenced by behaviors that are essential to the health and well-being of both.
 This includes, but is not limited to, emotional, psychological, and physical interactions of people, animals, and the environment.”
 This program teaches you how to be co-therapists in a triadic relationship with animals in a variety of settings to accelerate growth and transformation via the mind, body, spirit connection.